 - Global Languages, Cultures and Societies Department

-- History, Political Science, International Relations and Religious Studies Department
+- History, Political Science and International Relations Department

 - Institute of Human Rights and Humanitarian Studies